kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 For `budgetScope: Pod` (default), the new `...Replicas` fields will be populated with values matching their pod-scoped counterparts.
 This allows the new fields to be used without needing conditional logic for the scope.

-For `budgetScope: Workload`, existing pod-scoped fields will mostly continue to be populated based on pod counts, for compatibility reasons.
+For `budgetScope: PodGroup`, existing pod-scoped fields will mostly continue to be populated based on pod counts, for compatibility reasons.

 Specifically:
 - `DisruptedPods`, `CurrentHealthy`, and `ExpectedPods` will still count the status of individual pods